alihakak/bank-db/README.md

 ## A Banking Database Schema

+ The word File in the Read me demonstrate visuals, here is the approach and instructions.

 ### Instructions to set up the data base:
  - Create a Database and call it ChannelAssist_BankDB
  - Run the SQL Query it will initial add data as well.